sebhtml/novigrad/README.md

+# Update 2024-07-19

+For the [ARC prize](https://arcprize.org/), I switched to [PyTorch](https://pytorch.org/).
+Novigrad was an interesting learning experience.

 # TLDR

 An animal can do training and inference every day of its existence until the day of its death.